-The letters, written five years before the untimely death of Princess Diana, belong to Sister Teresa’s family who are selling the correspondence anonymously.
+The letters, written five years before the untimely death of Princess Diana, belong to Sister Teresa’s family who were selling the correspondence anonymously.

-Mr Sheppard would not reveal if they are resident in Ireland or Britain, neither would he confirm the range of interest shown in the lot.
+Mr Sheppard did not reveal if they are resident in Ireland or Britain, neither did he confirm the range of interest shown in the lot.

 The auctioneer did confirm, however, that in the normal course of business Sheppard’s in Durrow receive queries from over 40 countries worldwide.

-Although this friendship between Diana and an Irish nun based in a Welsh convent was undocumented until now, the Princess had several Irish and Anglo-Irish family connections.
+Although this friendship between Diana and an Irish nun based in a Welsh convent was undocumented until then, the Princess had several Irish and Anglo-Irish family connections.

 Her mother, Frances Roche, was the daughter of an Irish peer, Maurice Roche, 4th Baron Fermoy.